MokalledLab/Zebrafish_SCI_Atlas/README.md

 ## Seurat_Species_Converter

-This is an R script which convertes the gene names count or data slot inside your seurat object to an homologous species of your choice.
+This is an R script which convertes the gene names of count or data slot inside your seurat object to an orthologous species of your choice.
 The input will be a seurat object as .rds file.
-The script uses biomart to identify orthologous genes
+The script uses biomart to identify orthologous genes.

 ## Swim Behavior analysis

 Swim behaviour analysis is performed in two steps as described in the following paper (https://app.jove.com/t/63240/assessment-of-swim-endurance-and-swim-behavior-in-adult-zebrafish).
-The fiji script will track the videos and then, the R script will process the output from the Fiji script to provide different swim matric for different groups.
+The fiji script will track the videos and then, the R script will process the output from the Fiji script to provide different swim matrics for different groups.

 Visit individual folders for more details.